SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 This target is interpreted to cover research about protecting and restoring water-related ecosystems.

-It focuses on protecting freshwater resources containing ecosystems, the spatial area of them and the quality and quantity of water in them. <a href="#f14">("UN-Water Ecosystems")</a>
+It focuses on protecting freshwater resources containing ecosystems, the spatial area of them and the quality and quantity of water in them. <a href="#f14">(UN-Water, Water & Ecosystems)</a>

-By the definition of indicator metadata 6.6.1a  https://unstats.un.org/sdgs/metadata/files/Metadata-06-06-01a.pdf <a href="#f8">("UN Statistics division 2025")</a>
+By the definition of indicator metadata 6.6.1a  https://unstats.un.org/sdgs/metadata/files/Metadata-06-06-01a.pdf <a href="#f8">(UN Statistics division 2025)</a>
 included in water-related ecosystems are `lakes` `rivers` `streams` `groundwater` `artificial waterbodies` and `wetlands`
 Wetlands include  `marshes` `peatland` `swamps` `bogs` `fens` `floodplains` `rice paddies` `flood recession agriculture`
 Also `mangroves` are included here although they contain brackish water instead of fresh.